vlaufer/CongressionalRedistricting/README.md

-#### Relevant History:
+# Overview

+The below is a technical backbone for instantiation of a system to supplant congressional redistricting by incumbents.
+Instead, the proposal outlines a process that, after the generation of random seeds, proceeds to draw US Congressional Districts in an unbiased, agnostic, fair manner, protected from the vagaries of partisan politics.

+Although the algorithm is deterministic and runs in polynomial-time, because the algorithm is blind to the location of demographic information (e.g., the addresses of registered voters nationwide) due to the large number of random seeds, the system is free from undue influence.

+As evidence of this, we submit detailed output and diagnostics on the generation of congressional districts N = 10,000,000 (10 millon) times.
+These data show that this algorithm draws districts in a way that best reflects the will of the American people.

-## Congressional Districting
+# Congressional Districting
-Population per seat (Total of 435 congressional districts s/p fixation in States typically redraw district boundaries after each census, though they may do so at other times, such as the 2003 Texas redistricting.
+Population per seat (Total of 435 congressional districts s/p fixation in 1929 {see below}).
+States typically redraw district boundaries after each census, with the changes being submitted to POTUS by 9 months after completion of the Census and taking effect 3 years after the completion thereof.
 Each state determines its own district boundaries, either through legislation or through non-partisan panels.

 ## State-Level Electoral Systems: